 The requesting organization or individual shall provide the North Star Charter School with a certificate of insurance prior to the use of the facility.
 The certificate shall show coverage for comprehensive general liability insurance in an amount not less than \$1,000,000 for injuries to or death of any person or damage to or loss of property arising out of or in any way resulting from the described use of the facility.

 Non-Discrimination

 The requesting organization or individual agrees to abide non-discrimination clauses as contained in the Idaho Human Rights laws and federal anti-discrimination laws.

-North Star Charter School: By: Administration Requesting Organization/Individual: By:

-ammistration Address:Phone:
+Requesting Organization/Individual:By: Address:Phone:

-Additional Obligations: